FAQs

 What equipment do you use?
 What camera should I purchase?

 I get questions about gear quite often.
-I can always give my professional recommendations and personal preferences, but what camera is best for you is really dependent on the type of photography you’re looking to do.
-Not to mention, camera technology changes pretty regularly, so what might have been your best bet to buy one quarter might be completely different the next.
+I can always give my professional recommendations and personal preferences, but what camera is best for you is really dependent on the type of photography you’re looking to do, how serious you are about photography, and how much you’re looking to spend.
+Camera technology changes pretty quickly, so what might have been your best buy one quarter might be completely different the next.

 Why does professional photography cost so much?